 - A cover letter or memo which describes the contents of the portfolio.

 The Master's Committee will read, evaluate, and provide comments to the student over a two- or three-week period.
 The chair of this committee is responsible for making sure that all members give comments to the student, and that the student has ample time to make revisions.

 III.
 Comprehensive Examination (Portfolio Option Only)

 The comprehensive examination is a three-day take-home exam administered by the members of the student's Master's Committee.
 It is based on the annotations in the student's annotated bibliography.
 Normally the examination is given to the student at the end of the sixth week of his or her final semester: the student picks up the exam on Friday morning and returns it the following Monday morning.
 The examination usually has just one question, but it is up to the chair and the committee members to decide the precise format.
 The student's written response to the exam question(s) must be no longer than fifteen double-spaced pages using a 12-point type font.

 Within two weeks of the submission of the examination, the student's committee members should have evaluated the students answer(s) and provided their recommendations (of pass or failure) to the committee chair.
 If the committee agrees that the student has submitted passing work, the student may schedule a final oral examination.
 If the committee members believe the student has failed the exam, they may ask the student to retake the exam.

-End of fifth week of semester: Begin take-home examination
+End of sixth week of semester: Begin three-day take-home examination

-Beginning of sixth week of semester: Submit take-home examination
+Beginning of seventh week of semester: Submit take-home examination

 End of eighth week of semester: Last day to apply for a graduate degree